About our staff

 Apart from organising research-methods training for graduate students in the School of Literatures, Languages, and Cultures, I teach undergraduate and graduate courses on eighteenth-century cultural history, print culture, and historical theory.
 I particularly enjoy my duties as a Personal Tutor for our in-house and visiting students.

 You can learn more about my Honours-level course in Print Culture: Edinburgh and London, 1709-1814, and read about a hilarious new letter by David Hume that I identified recently at the Beinecke Library at Yale.
-If you are currently enrolled as a postgraduate here, you can take my first-semester Option course in the history of historical scholarship: History as Romance, Profession, Critique.
+If you are currently enrolled as a postgraduate here, you can take my Option course in the history of historical scholarship: History as Romance, Profession, Critique.
 The seminars in this course are an intellectual highlight of my timetable.

-I also am a member of the Advisory Committee for JISC Historical Texts, am Scotland editor of The Scriblerian and the Kit Kats, and I review for a number of publishers, newspapers and journals, including Routledge, Cambridge UP, English Historical Review, Journal of Eighteenth-Century Studies, and The TLS.
+I am Scotland editor of The Scriblerian and the Kit Kats, and I review for a number of publishers, newspapers and journals, including Routledge, Cambridge UP, English Historical Review, Journal of Eighteenth-Century Studies, and The TLS.

 I am on the organising committee for the upcoming ISECS Congress on the Enlightenment, Edinburgh 2019, which will bring around 1300 delegates to our city.
 Get in touch if you would like to get involved!

 Circulating Enlightenment: primary sources with e-learning modules www.millar-project.ed.ac.uk